timsainb/AVGN/README.md

 Tim Sainburg (PhD student, UCSD, Gentner Laboratory)

+**This project is a work in progress, some features are not yet completed.**

 This is a project for taking animal vocalization audio recordings, and learning a generative model of segments of those vocalizations (e.g. syllables) using modern machine learning techniques.
 Specifically.
 This package will take in a dataset of wav files, segment them into units (e.g. syllables of birdsong) and train a generative model on those segments.
 The learned latent representations can be used to cluster syllables in an unsupervised manner, generate novel syllables, visualize sequences, or perform several other analyses.

 ---